junxit/us-congress-bills-111/metadata.md

 - 2009-05-19 — Placed on the House Calendar, Calendar No. 55.
 - 2009-05-19 — The House Committee on Rules reported an original measure, H. Rept.
 111-120, by Ms. Pingree (ME).
 - 2009-05-19 — The House Committee on Rules reported an original measure, H. Rept.
 111-120, by Ms. Pingree (ME).
+- 2009-05-20 — Considered as privileged matter. (consideration: CR H5808-5815)
+- 2009-05-20 — Considered as unfinished business. (consideration: CR H5822)
+- 2009-05-20 — DEBATE - The House proceeded with one hour of debate on H. Res.
+456.
+- 2009-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-20 — On agreeing to the resolution Agreed to by the Yeas and Nays: 247 - 180 (Roll no. 273). (text: CR H5808)
+- 2009-05-20 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+456, the Chair put the question on agreeing to the resolution and by voice vote announced the ayes had prevailed.
+Mr. Sessions demanded the yeas and nays and the Chair postponed further proceedings until later in the legislative day.
+- 2009-05-20 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 247 - 180 (Roll no. 273).(text: CR H5808)
+- 2009-05-20 — The previous question was ordered without objection. (consideration: CR H5815)